mhaskar/Octopus/README.md

 Before you can start using Octopus you have to setup a URL handling profile which will control the C2 behavior and functions, as Octopus is an HTTP based C2 thus it depends on URLs to handle the connections and to guarantee that the URLs will not serve as a signatures or IoC in the network you are currently attacking, the URLs can be easily customized and renamed as needed.

-> Profile setup currently only support URL handling, but with the next few updates you will be able to control additional options such as headers,html templates ,etc...
+> Profile setup currently only support URL handling, auto kill value and headers.

 **Setting up your profile**

 To start setting up your profile you need to edit the `profile.py` file , which contains a number of key variables, which are:

-  - file_reciever_url : handles file downloading.
+  - file_reciever_url: handles file downloading.
-  - report_url : handle ESA reports.
+  - report_url: handle ESA reports.
-  - command_send_url : handles the commands that will be sent to the target.
+  - command_send_url: handles the commands that will be sent to the target.
-  - command_receiver_url : handles commands will be executed on the target.
+  - command_receiver_url: handles commands will be executed on the target.
-  - first_ping_url : handles the first connection from the target.
+  - first_ping_url: handles the first connection from the target.
-  - server_response_header : this header will show in every response.
+  - server_response_header: this header will show in every response.
+  - auto_kill: variable to control when the agent will be killed after N failed connections with the C2

 Example:

 ```
-#!/usr/bin/python2.7
+#!/usr/bin/python3

 # this is the web listener profile for Octopus C2
-# you can customize your profile to handle a specific URL to communicate with the agent
+# you can customize your profile to handle a specific URLs to communicate with the agent
 # TODO : add the ability to customize the request headers

 # handling the file downloading
 # Ex : /anything
 # Ex : /anything.php
-file_reciever_url = "/messages"
+file_receiver_url = "/messages"

 # handling the report generation